ggrothendieck/batchfiles/trunk/batchfiles.md

 `R.bat` and `Rpathset.bat` are alternatives to each other intended to facilitate the use of R without permanently modifying the Windows configuration.
-They can also be useful on systems where permissions have restricted access to the registry as they can be used without such access.
+They can also be useful on systems with restricted access to the registry.
 `R.bat` uses heuristics to automatically locate `R`, `MiKTeX` and `Rtools`.
 In contrast, `Rpathset.bat` takes a simpler approach of having the user manually edit the `set` statements in it.  `R.bat` does not require changes when you install a new version of R.  It will automatically detect this; however, `Rpathset.bat` will require that the `set` statements be modified appropriately.  `R.bat help` gives a quick overview and some examples.
-Another way to use `R.bat` is to copy it to `#Rscript.bat` in which case the new version can be placed in the first line of any R script to turn it into a Windows batch file (as described later).
+Another way to use `R.bat` is to copy it to `#Rscript.bat` in which case a call to the new version can be placed in the first line of any R script to turn it into a Windows batch file (as described later).